vfernandezmartinez/average_calculator/README.md

   * Since requirements specify that only vanilla Python 3 should be used, no modules such as [pandas](https://pandas.pydata.org/) or [numpy](https://www.numpy.org/) were used.

   * Network is assumed to be fast.
-The focus is on optimizing processing of the CSV.
+On a regular home Internet connection, the download speed may become the main performance limiting factor.
+For example, at my home it downloads at a slow 1.2MB/s thus taking around 20 minutes to download.
+However, if the script is run from a cloud provider, network speed will be much faster.
+For example, at 100MB/s, it would take around 16 seconds, which is less than it takes to process the CSV.
+For that reason, the main focus of the implementation is on improving the CSV processing speed.

   * The implementation does not verify the integrity of the downloaded data, since this is not a requirement.
 However, when downloading large files via HTTP(S), the integrity should be verified.
 The reason is that HTTP is not designed for transferring large files.
 For example, a MD5/SHA1 hash of the file could be downloaded from the remote server and compared with the hash of the downloaded file.